 In the kitchen the next day, Seitamo brushes off the dirt and washes our two buckets of mushrooms.
 He prepares lingonberry syrup by mixing fresh berries with a generous portion of sugar.
 Next, he starts the mushroom-pickling process by sealing them in a bag with vinegar, sugar, water, salt, mustard seeds, rosemary, and bay leaf.
 The fermenting took days back when he used jars.
 Now, vacuum-sealing the mushrooms makes the process almost instant.
 As he pickles, Seitamo reminisces about how his grandmother pickled mushrooms and berries and left food outside in the cold.
-Although they’ve been replaced by refrigerators, many apartments and homes still have outdoor potato-storage areas.
+Although they’ve been replaced by refrigerators, many apartments and homes in Finland still have outdoor potato-storage areas.

 Seitamo and Kähkönen are friends, distant relatives, and collaborators in the kitchen.
 Soon, Kähkönen arrives with a tray of homegrown Lappish potatoes and a pot of boiled moose tongue from yesterday’s hunt.
 The two work harmoniously, one preparing vegetables while the other slices and smokes the moose tongue.
 They plate the tongue slices with Lappish potato salad, pickled mushrooms, and lingonberry syrup.
 For the entree, Seitamo and Kähkönen cook moose filet in their charcoal oven, a common Finnish cooking method.
 If the weather were better, they’d do this in the forest, the way they and other locals have cooked their whole lives.